DenisGorbachev/metawomen-docs/src/FAQ.md

 - Use “createOffer” if you want to deposit initial liquidity.
 - Use “createPosition” if you want to match your liquidity with an existing offer & put the combined liquidity into the pool.
 - Use “withdrawPosition” if you want to redeem your LP tokens & withdraw liquidity from the pool.
 - Use “withdrawOffer” if you want to withdraw initial liquidity.
-Please note that if someone has already created a position using your initial liquidity, you will need to call “withrawPosition” first (for every open position).
+Please note that if someone has already created a position using your initial liquidity, you will need to call “withdrawPosition” first (for every open position).
 You can see all your positions with “positionsByMaker” call (see below).

 Click “Contract > Read contract” to see the list of available calls: